mecid/mecid.github.io/_posts/2021-02-03-redux-like-state-container-in-swiftui-part4.md

 }
 ```

 The main issue here is the formatting logic that lives inside the view.
 We can't verify it using unit tests.
 Another problem is SwiftUI previews.
 We have to provide the entire store with the whole app state to render a single screen.
+And we can't keep the view in a separated Swift Package because it depends on the whole app state.

 We can improve the case a little bit by using derived stores that provide only the app state's needed part.
 But we still need to keep the formatting logic somewhere outside of the view.